A Brief Guide to Tornado Insurance

 What Is Tornado Insurance?

 As the name implies, this type of insurance covers damages caused by tornadoes.
-This policy is a great measure to protect you from the devastating results of these natural disasters, not only with regards to losses but also costs.
+This policy is a great measure to protect you from the devastating results of these natural disasters, not only with regard to losses but also costs.

+However, your coverage will depend on the stipulations in your policies, so you should make sure that the measures included in your homeowner’s insurance contract are enough in case of a tornado touchdown.
 This insurance also does not cover damages to your car and personal belongings.
 This means you will need to get additional policies to cover everything in your home and not just your property.

 What Does Tornado Insurance Cover?